nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Step 3: `RemoveModuleCommand#execute` gets the `module` based on the index provided and passes it to `Storage#deleteDirectory` to delete the module folder as well as the chapters and flashcards under it.

-The following sequence diagram shows how the Remove Module feature works:
+The following sequence diagram shows how the remove module feature works:
 ![Sequence Diagram of Remove Module](UML/removemod_seq_diagram.png)

 #### 4.1.5.
 Access Module Level Feature